 Concrete sealers provide more than just protection from the elements.
 They can also improve the appearance of your concrete.
 Knowing which product to choose for your particular project is essential for getting the finish you want and concrete that will last.
+In addition to the sealer itself, you may require additional products to prepare, apply and maintain the concrete.
+Find out about our favorite sealers as well as our favorite products that will help make your project go more smoothly.

 Choosing the right concrete sealer

-Choosing a concrete sealer isn’t a one-size-fits all solution.
+Choosing a concrete sealer isn’t a one-size-fits-all solution.
 There are a wide variety of sealers to choose from.
 Some work well on exterior applications, while others are designed for indoor use.
 Sealers may be chemical-based or water-based.
 The final appearance, such as a natural or high-gloss finish, should be factored in.
 The type of concrete project also dictates whether a surface sealer or a penetrating sealer is the best option.

 High-traffic commercial areas, for example, will require a different finish than a decorative patio or a concrete countertop.
 Indoor concrete flooring will have different requirements for durability and appearance than an industrial floor or a stamped concrete walkway.

 Surface sealers can form a protective layer on the concrete surface or block the pores to prevent water absorption.
 Penetrating sealers, on the other hand, absorb into the concrete and are a great option for exterior surfaces that can be affected by the elements.
-Two of the most commonly requested sealers in Utah are W.R.
+Two of the most commonly-requested sealers in Utah are W.R.
 Meadows for commercial and industrial application and ICS High Gloss Sealer for decorative concrete applications.

 Once your concrete is prepped and dry, you’re ready to get started.
 Follow manufacturer’s instructions closely.
 Depending on the type of sealer, you may be applying it with a roller or pump sprayer.
 If required, apply a second coat.